RodrigoLMarques/RodrigoLMarques/README.md

 <details>
     <summary>👨‍💻 More about me</summary>

-   - 💬 I'm 18 years old, currently living in Brazil.
+   - 💬 I'm 19 years old, currently living in Brazil.
 I'm learning English and entered the world of computing by choosing to pursue high school along with a computer technician program.
 I have experience in backend development and working with microcontrollers.
-So far, the main technologies I've used include Node.js, Python, AWS, and C++.
+So far, the main technologies I've used include Node.js, Java, C++ and AWS.

-   - ⚡ I enjoy reading, whether it's a good fiction or fantasy book, and also watching movies and playing games!
+   - ⚡ I enjoy reading, whether it's a good fiction, fantasy or classic books, and also watching movies and playing games!
 I believe that our personal interests contribute to a more nuanced understanding of things and help in problem-solving.
 </details>

 <!-- Links -->